 Meanwhile, AirBnB’s integration of Craigslist, described by Andrew Chen in a recent blog post, exemplifies growth hack at its best.
 It’s a bit technical but worth the read.

 Growth hack comes from technology startups.
 Traditionally, they have neither the time nor money to battle well-entrenched competitors.
 Yet they need to drive growth quickly to survive.

-So several years ago, they invented growth hack.
-Today’ it’s among the most effective marketing techniques out there.
+So several years ago, they invented a growth hack.
+Today it’s among the most effective marketing techniques out there.

-Growth hacking uses tools like SEO, landing pages, viral factor, website analytics, and email deliverability instead of radio, print, or television.
+Growth hacking uses tools like SEO, landing pages, viral factors, website analytics, and email deliverability instead of radio, print, or television.
 These tools are quickly making traditional marketing passé.

 What’s more, growth hacking works for any company—startup or well established.
 It doesn’t matter.
 It’s just a question of doing it correctly.
 Growth hacking is a marketing technique every savvy company should embrace.